FionaWright/CherryPip/Notes/PLAN.md

 - Descriptor heap sharing (Wait to see if it's worth it)
 - PCH Compilation?
 - Consider dropping tangent/bitangent from attribute data (Needs CI test to see if it's faster)
+- Check for memory leaks, there's probably a lot

 ## PT-TODO: